kareemv/titan/README.md

     mvn clean package
     ```

-    This will compile the code, run tests, and create a JAR file (e.g., `target/titan-1.0-SNAPSHOT-jar-with-dependencies.jar`) which includes all necessary dependencies.
+    This will compile the code, run tests, and create a JAR file which includes all necessary dependencies.

 4.  **Run the application:**

     ```bash
-    java -jar target/titan-1.0-SNAPSHOT-jar-with-dependencies.jar
+    java -jar target/Titan-VERSION.jar
     ```

-    _(Replace the JAR filename if your version differs)_
+    (Replace `Titan-VERSION.jar` with the actual filename).

 ## License